 Can WD-40 be used indoors as a bug deterrent?

 Yes, WD-40 can be used as an effective indoor bug deterrent.
-Its unique formula acts as a barrier, repelling bugs and preventing them from entering your home.
+Its unique formulation acts as a barrier, repelling insects and preventing them from entering the home.
 Its effectiveness has been scientifically proven, making it a reliable choice for keeping bugs at bay.

 Does WD-40 leave any residue or stain surfaces when used as a bug repellent?

 WD-40 does not leave any residue or stain surfaces when used as a bug repellent.
 It does not attract other pests and has no side effects on plants.
-It is a safe and effective option for keeping bugs away.
+It is a safe and effective option for repelling insects.